vvvv/The-Gray-Book/reference/hde/exporting.md

 Please send us the console output by pressing "Copy To Clipboard" and pasting it to us via forum or chat.

+#### Export fails with "..could not copy file.."
+This may happen when you have packages referenced as source repository.
+To still get a successful export in such cases you can try:
+- In the export log find the line starting with "dotnet publish -c Release" and copy the whole commandline
+- close vvvv
+- open a commandline (cmd.exe)
+- paste the command and run it

 #### Export fails With 2021.4.x
 There is a known incompatibility with newer versions of MSBuild tools than what vvvv expects.
 So in order to make sure the right version of MSBuild tools is installed do as follows:
 - Uninstall all versions of Visual Studio and Build Tools you can find on your machine